OtchereDev/onlycoders/README.md

 #### [Code Structure]

 1. app: this folder contains the individual pages of the application, the favicon and the global css.
-In this project there are three route. the routing is based on the file structure except where the folder look like this `(x) where is a folder name` then the folder name is excempted from the route path.
+In this project there are three route. the routing is based on the file structure except where the folder look like this `(x) where x is a folder name` then the folder name is excempted from the route path.

 2. assets: this contains the images and the lottie animation files used in the project